Pi: Number theory and Riemann zeta function

 Finding a simple solution for this infinite series was a famous problem in mathematics called the Basel problem.
 Leonhard Euler solved it in 1735 when he showed it was equal to π^{2}/6.
-Euler's result leads to the number theory result that the probability of two random numbers being relatively prime (that is, having no shared factors) is equal to 6/π^{2}.
-This probability is based on the observation that the probability that any number is divisible by a prime p is 1/p (for example, every 7th integer is divisible by 7.)
+Euler's result leads to the number-theoretic result that the probability of two random numbers being relatively prime (that is, having no shared factors) is equal to 6/π^{2}.
+This probability is based on the observation that the probability that any number is divisible by a prime p is 1/p (for example, every 7th integer is divisible by 7).
 Hence the probability that two numbers are both divisible by this prime is 1/p^{2}, and the probability that at least one of them is not is 1 − 1/p^{2}.
 For distinct primes, these divisibility events are mutually independent; so the probability that two numbers are relatively prime is given by a product over all primes: